Red Hat Application Services Product Update and Support Policy

 Compare Life Cycle Phases

 ELS-1 delivers Critical impact security fixes and selected urgent-priority bug fixes, if and when available.
-For ELS-1 subscribers, Red Hat will generally continue to proactively provide the Critical impact security fixes if and when available independent of customer requests.
+Customers may request specific security or bug fixes and are encouraged to continue applying patch releases.
 ELS-1 is generally available for 3 years following the end of Maintenance Support.

 ELS-2: